T

 $3–$7

-Primarily Metro system and occasional local buses.
+Primarily using the Metro system and occasional local buses.

 Activities